Hayden Fry: Another title and more bowls (1985–1987)

 1985 was arguably Fry's best season at Iowa.
 Iowa was ranked No. 1 in AP poll for the first time in 24 years and remained there for five weeks.
 During that time, the Hawkeyes scored two thrilling, last-minute victories as America's top team.
 Iowa quarterback Chuck Long scored a last minute touchdown on a bootleg run to clinch a 35–31 victory over Michigan State.
 Two weeks later, one of the most celebrated games in Iowa history was set to be played.

 The Michigan Wolverines came into Iowa City with a perfect 5–0 record and the No. 2 ranking in the AP Poll.
 It was just the 12th time in college football history that the top two teams in the AP Poll met for a regular season game.
 It was the first such meeting where the victor scored the winning points on the game's final play.
 With two seconds remaining in the game and Iowa trailing 10–9, kicker Rob Houghtlin booted his fourth field goal of the day, this one from 29 yards out, as time expired to give Iowa a dramatic 12–10 victory over Michigan at Kinnick Stadium.

 Iowa would finish the season with a 10–1 record, losing only in Columbus to Ohio State.
 Still, Iowa would win its first outright Big Ten title in 27 years and secure Fry's second Rose Bowl berth and a top ten final ranking.
 The Hawkeyes set a new school record for wins in 1985, and Long finished second to Bo Jackson for the Heisman Trophy by the narrowest margin in the history of the award.
+Iowa lost that year's Rose Bowl to UCLA, 45–28.

 A win in 1986 over Iowa State was Fry's 53rd at Iowa, vaulting him past Forest Evashevski to become the winningest coach in Hawkeye history.
 Iowa had an 8–3 record in 1986 and accepted an invitation to the Holiday Bowl.
 The Hawkeyes won the 1986 Holiday Bowl, 39–38, again on a kick by Houghtlin as time expired.

 In 1987, the Hawkeyes had a 9–3 record and returned to San Diego for the Holiday Bowl.
 A second straight Holiday Bowl victory gave Iowa another ten win season.
 Iowa's 62 victories from 1981 to 1987 were the most of any Big Ten team in that span, more than Michigan or Ohio State.
 Fry had taken a team with 19 consecutive non-winning seasons and turned them into one of the best teams in the Big Ten conference.